Do you really know where your project is going?

 Remember, the primary goal during a Sprint is to ensure each issue that’s assigned is fully delivered by the end.

-Milestones are an essential part of the success of any project, especially those using Agile.
+Milestones or sprints are an essential part of the success of any project, especially those using Agile.

 ZenHub is the only project management tool that integrates natively within GitHub, leveraging both Issues and Milestones.
 When GitHub is paired with the advanced features of ZenHub, your entire team has increased visibility and improved collaboration.
 If you're interested in learning more about the power of our integration, find out more here.